acemod/ACE3/docs/wiki/feature/overheating.md

 ### 1.1 Weapon Jamming

 Adds a probability to jam a weapon when firing.
-The hotter a weapon gets the more likely a jam is to occur.
+The hotter a weapon gets, the more likely a jam is to occur.

 ### 1.2 Temperature simulation